 PDF: Custom Results By Respondent table

-The custom results by respondent table widget is a dynamic type of widget which will add records automatically to the table once you have set it up.
+The custom results by respondent table widget is a dynamic type of widget that will add records automatically to the table once you have set it up.
 You can set the maximum number of records to show and set the table to sort records from low to high or high to low.

 Now we will set up the data to appear in the table.
 Each row we are setting up here will be displayed as a column in the table!

 - Give the column a name so respondents will know what data they are being shown.

 - Use the drop-down arrow to select the value which you want to show in the table.
 This could be the date and time of the response, response to a particular question, custom score, or formula.

 - Use the drop-down arrow to choose how to sort the results.
 No sorting is the default option, but you can choose to sort results from highest to lowest or vice versa.

 - Add or remove columns from the table.
 Adding another column will bring up the same 3 options, so repeat steps 1-3 to choose what to display in the next column.